JeppeKlitgaard/jeppe.science/content/thoughts/my-great-big-software-wishlist/index.md

 - [ ] More first-class MathJax support and configurability
 - [ ] Integration of most popular addons into core of Anki

-## MathJax 3
+## MathJax

-MathJax 3 development is slowly progressing - the contour integral issue, for example, is from 2013.
+MathJax development is slowly progressing - the contour integral issue, for example, is from 2013.
 I much prefer the extensibility and style to KaTeX, and it seems like release 3.2 of MathJax will finally get it up to par with the 2.7 release (Python deja vu...)

 Wishlist:
 - [X] 3.2 Release
+- [ ] 4.0 Release
+- [ ] 2.x Deprecation
+- [ ] 3.x Deprecation
 - [ ] Newline support - ([issue](https://github.com/mathjax/MathJax/issues/2312))
 - [ ] Contour integral support - ([issue](https://github.com/mathjax/MathJax/issues/566))
 - [X] Better Unicode support - ([issue](https://github.com/mathjax/MathJax/issues/2708))